destineevaldivia/EmoHelper/README.md

 6. Allow users to reshuffle suggested songs if they don't like the suggestions.
 7. Explore solutions to improve accuracy in suggesting songs that truly resonate with the user's emotional state, recognizing the inherent challenge of emotions being entirely subjective

-# installation
+# Installation

 1. The Spotify Web API requires authentication through OAuth, and users need to obtain their own access tokens.
 Users can authenticate using the Authorization Code Flow. https://developer.spotify.com/documentation/web-api/tutorials/getting-started
-2. clone the repo
+2. Clone the repo
-3. see .env-example for secret key instructions
+3. See secret key example in .env-example
-4. run on your local server
+4. Run on your local server